 After lots of samples and stitching – I finally found one I liked.
 It is unbelievable how 100% linen can differ so much in quality and softness depending on it’s origin and how it was produced.

 The 100% Pure Washed Linen in Ivory stitches up beautifully and has a natural soft drape with a lovely feel and texture… It doesn’t come in other color choices but for it’s beauty and affordability I think it is a wonderful fabric for a linen lover!

 For the Inbetweener!..
 Linen Blend

 So you love linen but you like it to have a smoother appearance – that’s where a linen blend fabric comes in.

 Linen can be blended with a whole host of different fibres and it is amazing the difference this makes to the resulting fabric.
-I always thought cotton would be the best blend (because of the RK!) but the cheaper varieties of this can be quite – well – cheap looking – not to mention very scruffy and just a bit of handling and they look like they have been dragged through a hedge backwards!
+Cotton is a popular blend with linen but be careful as they are not all the same quality – some of the cheaper varieties of this can be quite – well – cheap looking – not to mention very scruffy and just a bit of handling and they look like they have been dragged through a hedge backwards!

-This fabric is 45% Linen / 55%Rayon and I love it!
+This fabric is 55% Linen / 45%Cotton.
 It is medium weight and the drape and feel is wonderfully soft.
-I like to trace my designs so the fact that I can still see through it nicely when I put it against a light source is a big plus for me.
+For those of you who like to trace your designs – the fact that you can still see through it nicely when its put against a light source is a big plus for me.